BurntRanch/chat/README.md

 Just do `python3 server.py`

 ### Setting up certificates
-To setup your certificate, just put the certificate in `cert.pem`, and put your key in `key.pem`, Hopefully no more modification is needed unless you are configuring your own self-signed in which case..
+To setup your certificate, just put the certificate in `cert.pem`, and put your key in `key.pem`, Hopefully no more modification is needed unless you are configuring your own self-signed certificate in which case..

 ### Setting up self-signed certificates
 You just need to run this command to generate one in the first place: